xyflow/xyflow/.changeset/early-bananas-kick.md

 '@xyflow/svelte': patch
 ---

-Fix selected=false being set on all nodes eagerly
+Fix selected set to false on every node and edge eagerly